 History painting serves two complementary functions in the Harlot’s Progress: to heighten the importance of the Harlot’s story, and to characterize the Harlot and the story’s theme.
 The first of these embodies Hogarth’s aim, expressed in the subscription ticket, to make his painting respectable by incorporating into the great tradition of history painting the depiction of the contemporary and commonplace.
 All remains the same-morality, literary lay-out, etc.-but the heroic representation of stories from myth, Bible or literature is replaced by meaningful contemporary content.

 Hogarth’s friend Henry Fielding, whose ‘Essay on the Knowledge of the Characters of Men’ Bentham also refers to in ‘A Picture of the Treasury’, thought that Hogarth’s innovation lay in pioneering what Fielding called ‘comic history painting’ which steered a course between character and caricature, and that made character depend on a mental state that leads either to good, through the cultivation of the finer sentiments, or to evil through the absence of these sentiments.
-Fielding said that with Hogarth, we do not see verisimilitude, that is, figures who appear to breathe, but individual characters who appear to think.
+Fielding said that with Hogarth, we do not merely see verisimilitude, that is, figures who appear to breathe, but individual characters who appear to think.
 Fielding also declared that, with Hogarth, ‘we are much better and earlier taught by examples which we are to shun, than those which would instruct us what to pursue’, adding:

 In his excellent works you see the delusive scene exposed with all the force of humour, and, on casting your eyes on another picture, you see the dreadful and fatal consequence.
 I almost dare to affirm that those two works of his, which he calls the Rake’s and the Harlot’s progress, are calculated more to serve the cause of virtue, and for the preservation of mankind, than all the folios of morality that have ever been written.